-In the last few years, Medicare reimbursement for outpatient physical therapy providers has increased slightly, with a 0.5 percent increase in 2018 and a 0.25 percent increase in 2019.
-Although not specifically aimed at physical therapy, the 2020 final rule will reduce physical therapy reimbursement rates by an estimated 8 percent starting in 2021, as a result of implementing the RUC-recommended work values for the office/outpatient E&M CPT Codes.3 Furthermore, the final rule would require a PTA modifier to be placed on certain claims starting January 1, 2020, and, beginning January 1, 2022, Medicare will reimburse outpatient therapy services performed by PTAs at 85 percent of the otherwise applicable payment amount.4 This will have a dramatic impact on the physical therapy industry and will likely put financial pressure on many providers, including those in rural and underserved areas.
+The 2020 final rule3 implemented the requirement that a PTA modifier be placed on certain claims starting January 1, 2020.
+Beginning January 1, 2022, Medicare will reimburse outpatient therapy services performed by PTAs at 85 percent of the otherwise applicable payment amount.4 This will have a material impact on the physical therapy industry and will likely put financial pressure on many providers, including those in rural and underserved areas.

-Physical therapy reimbursement will also see a change with the Medicare Merit-Based Incentive Payment Plan (MIPS) introduced in 2019.
+Physical therapy reimbursement will also experience a change with the Medicare Merit-Based Incentive Payment Plan (MIPS) introduced in 2019.
 MIPS assesses a provider's services based on Quality, Improvement Activities, Promoting Interoperability and Cost.
 This is especially important as more than a third (see Figure 2) of the physical therapy industry's revenue comes from government payers.
 Some physical therapists in private practice are required to participate in MIPS, while others are able to do so by choice.
-Participation is dictated based on how many of the "low-volume" thresholds are exceeded, a depiction of which is shown in Figure 3.
+Participation is dictated based on how many of the "low-volume" thresholds are exceeded, a depiction of which is illustrated in Figure 3.